Tejarella/House-Prediction/README.md

-# 🇮🇳 Indian House Price Predictor 🏡
+# House Price Predictor 🏡

 A Machine Learning + Streamlit-based web application that predicts house prices based on Indian real estate data such as number of bedrooms, bathrooms, size (sq. ft), furnishing, property age, and location tier